 Jack Vaughan: Can JCloud focus essentially on provisioning?

 Adrian Cole: Yes.
-JCloud has a few functional areas we
+JCloud has a few functional areas we focus on.

 The two most popular ones we have are Blob store which is like how